From the blog

 Artificial intelligence (AI) is a wide branch of computer science focused on building smart machines capable of performing tasks that typically require human intelligence.

-The term artificial intelligence was introduced in 1950’s and was coined by the authors (John McCarthy, Marvin Minsky, Nathaniel Rochester and Claude Shannon) of a proposal for a seminar to study the subject, held at Dartmouth College, USA, in 1956.
-McCarthy was reflecting the belief held at the time that the rather primitive computers available in the 1950’s would never develop to the point where they would exhibit ‘real’ intelligence.
+McCarthy reflected the belief held at the time that the rather primitive computers available in the 1950s would never develop to the point where they would exhibit ‘real’ intelligence.
 The thinking then was, and this view is still held by many, that human reasoning was real and machine reasoning was a lesser artificial version.
-Current work, especially that which is developing neural networks, is showing that such computer programs work in essentially the same way as human brains; the difference between the two being one of scale and complexity rather than of kind.

-AI research in the 1950s explored topics like problem solving and symbolic methods.
-The programs developed in the years after the Dartmouth Workshop were, to most people, simply astonishing.
+AI research in the 1950s explored topics like problem-solving and symbolic methods.
+The programs developed in the years following the Dartmouth Workshop were simply astonishing to most people.
 Computers were solving algebra word problems, proving theorems in geometry and learning to speak English.
-Researchers expressed an intense optimism predicting that a fully intelligent machine would be built in less than 20 years.
-In the 1960s, the US Department of Defense took interest in this type of work and began training computers to mimic basic human reasoning.
-For example, the Defense Advanced Research Projects Agency (DARPA) completed street mapping projects in the 1970s.
+Researchers expressed intense optimism predicting that a fully intelligent machine would be built within 20 years.

 In the 1970s, AI was subject to critiques and financial setbacks.
 AI researchers had failed to scale up the difficulty of the problems they faced.

-One other setback was Moravec’s paradox: Proving theorems and solving geometry problems is comparatively easy for computers, but a supposedly simple task like recognising a face or crossing a room without bumping into anything is extremely difficult.
+2. One other setback was Moravec’s paradox: Proving theorems and solving geometry problems is comparatively easy for computers, but a supposedly simple task like recognising a face or crossing a room without bumping into anything is extremely difficult.

-The business community’s fascination with AI rose and fell in the 1980s in the classic pattern of an economic bubble.
+3. The business community’s fascination with AI rose and fell in the 1980s in the classic pattern of an economic bubble.
 Big part of the hype was due to some important progress made in 1982 by the physicist John Hopfield.
 He was able to prove that a form of neural network (now called a Hopfield Net) could learn and process information in a completely new way.
 Around the same time, Geoffrey Hinton and David Rumelhart popularised a method for training neural networks called backpropagation.

-Despite this progress the initial optimism had raised expectations impossibly high, and when the promised results failed to materialise, funding for AI disappeared.
+Despite this progress, the initial optimism had raised expectations impossibly high, and when the promised results failed to materialise, funding for AI disappeared.

-The field of AI, now more than a half a century old, finally achieved some of its oldest goals.
-It began to be used successfully throughout the technology industry, although somewhat behind the scenes.
 Some of the success was due to increasing computer power and some was achieved by focusing on specific isolated problems and pursuing them with the highest standards of scientific accountability.
 Still, the reputation of AI, in the business world at least, was less than pristine.
 Inside the field there was little agreement on the reasons for AI’s failure to fulfill the dream of human level intelligence that had captured the imagination of the world in the 1960s.

-In 2003, DARPA produced intelligent personal assistants, long before Siri, Alexa or Cortana were household names.
-In 2005, a Stanford robot won the DARPA Grand Challenge by driving autonomously for 131 miles along an unrehearsed desert trail.
-Two years later, a team from CMU won the DARPA Urban Challenge by autonomously navigating 55 miles in an Urban environment while adhering to traffic hazards and all traffic laws.
+• 2007: a team from CMU won the DARPA Urban Challenge by autonomously navigating 55 miles in an Urban environment while adhering to traffic hazards and all traffic laws.

 This early work paved the way for the automation and formal reasoning that we see in computers today, including decision support systems and smart search systems that can be designed to complement and augment human abilities.